-By diving into the Lean Startup Methodology and other new business development, innovation and design thinking tools and comparing them with the Framework for Strategic Sustainable Development, also known as The Natural Step Framework, we came to the conclusion that there is a huge gap in the new business development system.
-There is no clear definition of what sustainability is and means, no clear strategy
+By diving into the Lean Startup Methodology and other new business development, innovation, and design thinking tools and comparing them with the Framework for Strategic Sustainable Development, also known as The Natural Step Framework, we came to the conclusion that there is a huge gap in the new business development system.
+There is no clear definition of what sustainability is and means and no clear strategy towards success.

-Seen the rapidly changing context and fast increasing pressures of socio-ecological sustainability challenges, today’s (new) business ventures have to learn how to be succesful with sustainability integrated throughout their value propositions and business models.
-Unfortunatly, the degree in which today’s popular startup tools and incubation/acceleration programs are integrating sustainability is far from desireable.
+Seen the rapidly changing context and fast increasing pressures of socio-ecological sustainability challenges, today’s (new) business ventures have to learn how to be successful with sustainability integrated throughout their value propositions and business models.
+Unfortunately, the degree in which today’s popular startup tools and incubation/acceleration programs are integrating sustainability is far from desirable.

 The BMC claims to give a systemic representation of how any business creates and delivers value.
 And I agree with that to a certain degree.
-The big problem with the “conventional” BMC, is that it continues to externalize environmental and social costs and impacts, and prioritizes only one bottom line: financial profit.
+The big problem with the “conventional” and now very popular BMC is, that it does not include environmental and social costs and impacts, and prioritizes only one bottom line: financial profit.
 And as we know, “conventional business” and “business as usual” simply don’t cut it anymore in the 21st century, if in fact it ever did.
 It’s time for a change.
 But how?

-We developed a set of so-called “Strategic Sustainable Trigger Questions” (SSTQ’s) to a systems thinking perspective and shift the design mindset towards sustainability by integrating simple principles and concepts throughout each of the building blocks.
+We developed a set of so-called “Strategic Sustainable Trigger Questions” (SSTQ’s) to integrate a systems thinking perspective and shift the design mindset towards sustainability by using simple principles and concepts throughout each building blocks of a business model.

 How might I bring this new approach to the world?